CityStructure - Feasibility Study simplified

 [@portabletext/react] Unknown block type "image", specify a component for it in the `components.types` prop

-Browse Development Opportunity Reports for properties in Inner Richmond neighborhood (4,922 properties in total)
+Browse properties with Development Score™ in Inner Richmond neighborhood (4,922 properties in total)

 Properties on 10th Ave (270 properties)